 01Take Control of Papers and Documents

 We'll start with paper since that is the biggest disorganization culprit for most of us.
-What do you do with documents after you take action on them?
-How do you store papers for future reference?
 If you don't have a filing system and/or a digital archiving system in place, now is the time to build one.
 Start by taking a look at the papers you have laying around.
 Make a keep pile and a discard pile, then shred or recycle all of the papers, magazines, newsletters, cards, notes, etc. that made it to the second pile.
-If you're not sure where to start, read this article from Staples that gives a thorough rundown on what documents you really should keep, and the rest is fair game for the shredder.
+If you're not sure where to start, read this article from Staples that gives a thorough rundown on what documents you should keep, and the rest is fair game for the shredder.

 If you decide it's time to start moving toward a paperless office (read these pros and cons first), then you can start by scanning in and digitizing your receipts, using online invoicing and payment services like FreshBooks, moving to a digital signature program like DocuSign, and using the Cloud for data backup and archiving.
 If you collect business cards at events during the year, it may also be a good idea to invest in a business card scanner so you can digitize contact info immediately and ditch the paper cards.